oyayafelix/Quiz_Board/README.md

  * Access to internet
  ### Installation Process
  ****
-* Clone to thir repo : git clone https://oyayafelix.github.io/Movers_website/
+* Clone to this repo : git clone https://oyayafelix.github.io/Movers_website/
 * Unzip the downloaded files in a folder of choice.
 * Open the index file from the zipped file with any browser.
  ****